juju/docs/src/en/experts-sla.md

 The default wallet is shown with an asterisk "\*".
 SLA budgets are allocated from this wallet if the wallet name is not specified.

-The credit limit is the maximum monthly limit approved to spend on SLAs.
+The credit limit is the maximum monthly limit approved to spend on SLAs and is determined between you and the Expert.
 You can submit a request to have this limit increased using this link:

 [https://jujucharms.com/support/create][jaas-support]